j-leffew89/junit-tests/README.md

-# Testing Legacy Code with jUnit
+# Testing Legacy Code with JUnit

-Testing your code will help you to keep it clean, maintainable and reusable, one of the hardest parts of testing is when face legacy code that was written by others.
-In this module we will go through a small example of how that looks like and apply some of the best TDD practices.
+Testing your code will help you to keep it clean, maintainable and reusable, one of the hardest parts of testing code is when you face legacy code that was written by others.
+In this module we will go through a small example of how that looks like and apply some of the best testing practices.

-To achieve those goals we will use the jUnit dependency thru Maven, so just start by [creating a Maven project](https://java.codeup.com/java-iii/deployment-and-dependencies/#creating-a-new-maven-project-with-intellij) and add the following dependency to your `pom.xml` file.
+To achieve those goals we will use the JUnit dependency thru Maven, so just start by [creating a Maven project](https://java.codeup.com/java-iii/deployment-and-dependencies/#creating-a-new-maven-project-with-intellij) and add the following dependency to your `pom.xml` file.

 ```xml
 <dependency>